Nimble Builder troubleshooting guide

 The most common sources of problem are :

-- outdated software : make sure Nimble Builder and your theme are up to date.
+- outdated software : make sure Nimble Builder, your theme and WordPress are up to date.

-- or a plugin in conflict with the Nimble plugin.
+- plugin in conflict with the Nimble Builder plugin.

 Before doing anything else :